Medically Reviewed By | Dr. Kate Panawash, PT, NCS, DPT

 Physical trauma can cause neck injuries.
 Motor accidents, falls, and sports injuries are some of the most common causes of neck pain, which can last anywhere from days to years depending upon the severity of the injury and the types of treatment sought.
 Minor neck injuries can also occur through twists or problematic sleeping positions.

 If you suffer from a neck injury, you should always see a medical professional as you may require interventions such as medication, physical therapy, or a brace to support your neck while it heals.
-Never leave a neck injury untreated.
+Never leave a neck injury untreated; opting for a comprehensive rehabilitation program following such an injury can optimize recovery outcomes.

 Stretches for Neck Pain